Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 03.24.25 UTC
+- WIB: Senin, 17 Februari 2025 04.22.29 UTC
-- WITA: Senin, 17 Februari 2025 04.24.25 UTC
+- WITA: Senin, 17 Februari 2025 05.22.29 UTC
-- WIT: Senin, 17 Februari 2025 05.24.25 UTC
+- WIT: Senin, 17 Februari 2025 06.22.29 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude